mozilla/fxa-bugzilla-mirror/README.md

 * Manually create the issue in the fxa-bugzilla-mirror repo, and put "[bzXXXXXXX]" in the title.

 All such bugs will be dealth with by the bug-syncing script.
-One day it might even run automatically!
+The script runs automatically for public bugs every day!
-For now, run it by hand:
+You can also run it by hand:

     node ./scripts/sync_bugs.js